sybrew/the-seo-framework/readme.txt

 * **The full changelog can be found [here](http://theseoframework.com/?cat=2).**

 == Upgrade Notice ==

+= 3.0.0 =
+A major update.
+Make a backup of your database before upgrading.

 = 2.9.3 =
 A highly recommended update that fixes "Home Page as Blog" query issues.